Philippines women's national basketball team: Perlas Pilipinas 2.0 (2015–2019)

 The SBP appointed Patrick Aquino as the new head coach of the national team.
 His first task will be to guide the national team at the 2015 Southeast Asian Games.
 Ever Bilena Cosmetics, Inc. has been made the new sponsor of the national team.
 SBP executive director Sonny Barrios pointed out the decision to make changes in the coaching staff of the women's team was made after discussions among members of the search and screening committee, which is composed of several basketball stakeholders.

 In a historic run, Perlas officially promoted in the Level 1 of the FIBA Asia Women's Championships that will held in 2017, after the win against India, 82–76.

 Gilas Pilipinas Women (2019–present)

 In May 2019, the SBP announced that the Gilas Pilipinas name would be used across all its sporting programs for the men's, men's youth (men's under-19 and men's under-17), men's 3x3 and women's teams.
 Aquino assumed responsibility over the Gilas Pilipinas Women program.

+Gilas Women attained their best finish at the FIBA Women's Asia Cup in the 2023 edition.
+They avoided the relegation playoff for the very first time by at least one group stage game at the expense of Chinese Taipei – also their first group stage win since their promotion to the first division in 2015.
+They finished sixth overall in a tournament of eight teams.

+In August 2024, they would take part in the 2026 FIBA Women's Basketball World Cup Pre-Qualifying Tournament in Rwanda, their first ever non-FIBA Asia competition.

+Uniform

+Adidas is the official outfitter of the Philippine national team program which includes the women's team since May 2025.